aaronengland/basketball_card_pricing_model/README.md

 ### Top players and brands

 A handful of players and brands dominate transaction volume.
-This concentration means our model will have much more data for popular cards than for niche ones.
+This concentration means the model will have much more data for popular cards than for niche ones.

 <p align="center">
   <img src="01_eda/output/top_subjects.png" alt="Top subjects (players) by transaction count" width="700"/>